Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 `(&(objectClass=person)(sAMAccountName=user1))`

-And only use results from the specified OUs from the [LDAP Account Access](#LDAPAccess) section.
+Only results from the specified [OUs](#ous) are returned as configured.

 We would then take the value of **userAccountControl** attribute for each user and compare it with **514** to determine if that user is enabled or disabled.
 We will not use disabled users.

 The information from ldap for a user is used to create an [[Identity|Identity And Authentication]] for the user.